 Getting children to do chores is the worst.
-Toddlers may start off happily helping you clean the house, but somewhere along the way this will end and you will have to come up with some new ways to get your kids to do their share of the housework.
+Toddlers may start happily helping you clean the house, but somewhere along the way, this will end, and you will have to come up with some new ways to get your kids to do their share of the housework.

 Trying to get kids to clean up after themselves can, for some families, be one of the most contentious issues that parents and kids have to deal with.
-Everyone is busy and for most people there are probably a million things that you would rather be doing than doing chores.
-But unfortunately someone has to do it, and there are some surprising benefits when your kids learn basic domestic skills.
+Everyone is busy, and for most people, there are probably a million things that you would rather be doing than doing chores.
+But unfortunately, someone has to do it, and there are some surprising benefits when your kids learn necessary domestic skills.

-You may have already tried numerous approaches to getting kids to help clean up with very limited success.
-Everyone has a different approach to cleaning with kids and there are quite a lot of conflicting theories out there.
+You may have already tried numerous approaches to getting kids to help clean up with minimal success.
+Everyone has a different approach to cleaning with kids, and there are quite a lot of conflicting theories out there.
 So we’ve rounded up some of the best advice and show you some cool apps that might help you along the way.

 - They make most of the mess.

 - It stinks living with people who don’t clean up after themselves.
-So if you want to save your kids a whole lot of trouble later in their lives (from angry spouses and partners) you need to teach the how to live with people.
+So if you want to save your kids a whole lot of trouble later in their lives (from angry spouses and partners), you need to teach them how to live with people.

-- It helps relieve some of the burden from exhausted parents.
-No adult is going to react too well after putting in a long day at the office to have to come home and watch your kids playing their fourth hour of Minecraft while you rush to do the dinner, dishes, cleaning up, laundry etc. So for the sake of your own sanity it is worth a bit of effort.
+- It helps relieve some of the burdens from exhausted parents.
+No adult is going to react too well after putting in a long day at the office to have to come home and watch your kids playing their fourth hour of Minecraft while you rush to do the dinner, dishes, cleaning up, laundry, etc. So for the sake of your own sanity, it is worth a bit of effort.

-Basic Ways to get Kids to do Their Chores
+Essential Ways to Get Kids to Do Their Chores

-In an ideal world kids would happily take responsibility for doing their chores and duties that need to be done.
-They will do this because it helps the family as a while.
-We all know that this lofty idea doesn’t really translate well into reality.
-Chores are boring and most kids don’t want to do them unless there is something in it for them.
+In an ideal world, kids would happily take responsibility for doing their chores and duties that need to be done.
+They will do this because it helps the family as a whole.
+We all know that this lofty idea doesn’t translate well into reality.
+Chores are tedious, and most kids don’t want to do them unless there is something in it for them.
 There is a plethora of articles and sites that can give you advice on how to get your kids to do their chores that can be boiled down to these simple points:

-- Start them early This is important because it shows them that they have an important role to play that can help the family and that tidying up is an essential and normal part of their day.
-It takes time to show small children how to do things and they won’t do the best job in the beginning but remember you are working for the long term.
+- Start them early This is important because it shows them that they have an essential role to play that can help the family and that tidying up is an essential and regular part of their day.
+It takes time to show small children how to do things, and they won’t do the best job in the beginning, but remember you are working for the long term.

-- Be consistent This helps to establish routine and they will learn that the work has to be done on a regular basis.
-If you aren’t clear on what needs to be done and when your kids will put off what they are expected to do hoping that the job will be completed by someone else.
+- Be consistent.
+This helps to establish routine, and they will learn that the work has to be done regularly if you aren’t clear on what needs to be done and when your kids will put off what they are expected to do, hoping that the job will be completed by someone else.

 - Don’t nag.
-Your kids will hate hearing it and you will hate doing it.
+Your kids will hate hearing it, and you will hate doing it.
 I think we can probably all agree that nagging rarely works.
-What you should do instead is us “When/Then” technique that was made popular by Amy McCready the author of If I Have to Tell You One More Time… Which basically means that you start with a WHEN and end with a THEN.
+What you should do instead is us “When/Then” technique that was made popular by Amy McCready, the author of If I Have to Tell You One More Time… Which means that you start with a WHEN and end with a THEN.
 “WHEN you finish cleaning up your toys, THEN you can go and play.”

-- Show them you appreciate their efforts everyone likes to be appreciated for work they have done, and kids are no different.
+- Show them you appreciate their efforts.
+Everyone likes to be appreciated for the work they have done, and kids are no different.
 If you want to keep them motivated and happy to help you, then show them you appreciate what they have done to help the household (even if they don’t do the best job).

-There is a good breakdown on age appropriate chores that you can print out.
+There is a good breakdown of age-appropriate chores that you can print out.
 It says what kids of each age range are capable of doing.

 Cleaning and Chore Apps and Websites for Kids

 If you have done the above tips and nothing is helping, you should consider a reward system.
 This is generally a bit of a contentious issue with people.
-Some people love reward systems with kids some don’t think kids should be rewarded for chores.
-If you are thinking of using a reward system there are a couple of apps that you should check out.
+Some people love reward systems with kids; some don’t think kids should be rewarded for chores.
+If you are thinking of using a reward system, there are a couple of apps that you should check out.
 ChoreMonster uses a point system to log chores that kids have completed.
-Parents are able to add rewards when the kids have completed a set amount of chores or acquired the right amount of points.
+Parents can add rewards when the kids have completed a set amount of tasks or acquired the right amount of points.

-If you have an app crazy toddler you could try out the app TidyUp! clean the room & house This app is basically a puzzle that shows kids how to put objects in a room into their proper place.
+If you have an app crazy toddler, you could try out the app TidyUp! clean the room & house.
+This app is a puzzle that shows kids how to put objects in a room into their proper place.